 Owned and operated by the City of Ottawa, the Atrium Art Gallery features the works of local and regional artists.
 Artists are selected through peer assessment.

 Christine Blais - January 5 to February 7, 2018

 A Romantic Self-Destruction: Aesthetic Forms and Their Opposites

-'Tar' represents our reliance on crude oil despite its destructive effects transforming an unappealing medium into an aesthetically pleasing depiction of the human form, while focusing on polarity and conflict.
-In the beauty of human life we find the ugliness of self-destruction.
+'Tar' represents our reliance on crude oil despite its toxic nature.
+Juxtaposed with the allure of the human form, it evokes the polarity and conflict that exists between them.
+In the beauty of human life, we find the ugliness of self-destruction.

 Location and Hours

 101 Centrepointe Drive

 Monday to Thursday: 8:30 am to 9 pm

 Saturday: 10 am to 5 pm

 Closed on statutory holidays.